docarray/docarray/README.md

 Here the feature embedding is done by simple [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing) and distance metric is [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
 You have better embeddings?
 Of course you do!
 We look forward to seeing your results!

-### External storage backends for out-of-memory data
+### Example 2: external storage for out-of-memory data

 When your data is too big, storing in memory is probably not a good idea.
 DocArray supports [multiple storage backends](https://docarray.jina.ai/advanced/document-store/) such as SQLite, Weaviate, Qdrant and ANNLite.
 They are all unified under **the exact same user experience and API**.
 Take the above snippet as an example, you only need to change one line to use SQLite: